zyro23/grails-spring-websocket/README.md

 This would be the index view of the controller above.
 The js connects to the message broker and subscribes to <code>/topic/hello</code>.
 For this example, i added a button allowing to trigger a send/receive roundtrip.
 The use of jquery is **not required**.

-Dont be confused about the credentials shown in this snippet - they do not matter.
-Stomp supports other transports like tcp, too.
-There, such an authentication can be useful.
-A websocket connection as transport has to be upgraded from http(s) first.
-Thats where authentication/credentials/sessions are handled.

 ### Service (brokerMessagingTemplate bean)